 However, we can’t let you see any parts of your record which contain:

-- Confidential information about other people who have not given their consent;
+- Confidential information about other people unless they have provided consent;

 This applies to personal information that is in both paper and electronic records.
 If you ask us, we’ll also let others see your record (except if one of the points above applies).